Preconception Testing

 Do you accept insurance?

 We currently do not accept insurance, but you are welcome to submit your test purchase to your insurance company to see if they will reimburse a portion of the purchase.
-In addition, if you have a health savings account (HSA) or flexible spending account (FSA), you can consider trying to use those funds.
+In addition, if you have a health savings account (HSA) or flexible spending account (FSA), you can use those funds towards the purchase of a Poplin panel.
 See FAQ below for further details on using your FSA or HSA funds.

 Can I use the money in my health savings (HSA) or flexible spending accounts (FSA) to pay for a test panel?